bngybongybrd/cs50ai/README.md

     - different numbers and sizes of hidden layers
     - dropout (proportion of nodes ignored to prevent overfitting)
 ## 6. Language
+- Project 6:

+  - Parser

+    Write an AI to parse sentences and extract noun phrases.

+    Uses nltk library.
+Wrote context-free grammar rules to allow the parsing of sentences.
+Implemented function to return a list of all of the noun phrase chunks in that sentence.

+  - Attention

+    Write an AI to predict a masked word in a text sequence.

+    Uses BERT, a transformer-based language model developed by Google, and it was trained with this approach: the language model was trained to predict a masked word based on the surrounding context words.
+    Uses transformers Python library, developed by Hugging Face, to write a program that uses BERT to predict masked words.
+The program will also generate diagrams visualizing attention scores, with one diagram generated for each of the 144 attention heads.
+    Mainly documenting and analysing the attention diagrams generated, about what each different layers and heads focus on.